ninjabear/dr-doom/README.md

 Create threads for each parallel stream of execution (cores/HT) that your processor supports.
 Each loop is kept busy resulting in nearly 100% CPU usage.

+### `dr-doom too-many-file-handles`

+Create a temporary file, and open it for reading as many times as possible.
+When the first error is received, no more file handles will be created.
+This will consume the maximum number of file handles available to the `dr-doom` process.

+### `dr-doom thread-bomb`

+Create as many threads as possible.
+When the first error is received, no more threads will be created.
+Each thread is put in a `WAIT` (blocking) state, not a [busy loop](https://en.wikipedia.org/wiki/Busy_waiting).

 ### `dr-doom -h | --help`

 Print the help.